expressjs/expressjs.com/en/guide/migrating-5.md

   * `/\\d+` is no longer valid and must be written as `/(\\d+)`.
 - Special `*` path segment behavior removed.
   * `/foo/*/bar` will match a literal `*` as the middle segment.

+<h4 id="rejected-promises">Rejected promises handled from middleware and handlers</h4>

+Request middleware and handlers that return rejected promises are now handled by forwarding the rejected value as an `Error` to the error handling middleware.
+This means that using `async` functions as middleware and handlers are easier than ever.
+When an error is thrown in an `async` function or a rejected promise is `await`ed inside an async function, those errors will be passed to the error handler as if calling `next(err)`.

+Details of how Express handles errors is covered in the [error handling documentation](/en/guide/error-handling.html).

 <h4 id="app.router">app.router</h4>